Kubernetes on AWS · open source

 Talk about Enterprise

-Community is AWS-only and single-cluster on purpose.
-AWS’s billing-path complexity is where the hidden cross-AZ and NAT spend actually lives, so prove the value on one AWS cluster first and scale only if it pays off.
-If you never upgrade, nothing you built on the free tier stops working.
-There’s no hosted dependency and no phone-home.
+The free agent is AWS-only and single-cluster on purpose: AWS’s billing-path complexity is where the hidden cross-AZ and NAT spend actually lives, so prove the value on one cluster first, in your own Grafana, and scale only if it pays off.
+Enterprise adds the control plane on top of the same agent: history beyond your Prometheus retention, a view across clusters, and the tooling to alert and act.
+If you never upgrade, the agent keeps working.
+There’s no hosted dependency and no phone-home, ever, and OPEN-CORE.md commits that the boundary only ever moves toward free.

 Want a second set of eyes on a network-cost bill?